lucasmreia/fch/README.md

 ## License

-The files of this repository are free to use as long as you cite, or give credit to, the original creators.
+The files in this repository are free to use as long as you cite, or give credit to, the original creators.

 ## Requirements
  - A C++ compiler with C++20 support (tested on GCC and Apple CLang).